vijayskk/LunarCad2.0/README.md

 # LunarCad 2.0 Schedule

-## Some Common Plans
+## Things we have to give

+* Provide the components and materials
+* Provide the list of component codes in EasyEDA
-- Provide all the schematics and other files
+* Provide all the schematics and other files
-- Provide the suitable drivers for CP2102.
+* Provide the suitable drivers for the CP2102
-- Keep the hands on session to last.

 ## Chapter 0 - Welcome